How to do your Bitstamp taxes in 2022

 -

-Click on the Open export button button found on the right above the list of transactions.
+Click on the Open export options button found on the right above the list of transactions.

 -